T.J.’s Takeaway: KLR Hires Combination to Shorten the Learning Curve for Macedo

 The move of Carson Macedo to Kyle Larson Racing is the most fascinating “free agent” move this off season to date in the winged sprint car world because it doesn’t just involve a driver but also the crew chief.
 Macedo teaming up with Joe Gaerte on board as crew chief in 2019 at KLR makes the dynamic of this team change a bit different than just changing drivers.

 As I discussed in the commentary I wrote about chemistry last week KLR is trying to shorten the learning curve for Macedo.
-Gaerte bring a healthy working relationship with Macedo and a wealth of experience being on the road as a driver on the World of Outlaws tour.
+Gaerte brings a healthy working relationship with Macedo and a wealth of experience being on the road as a driver on the World of Outlaws tour.
 On the surface this might seem like an odd paring personality wise, but it’s clear that Macedo and Gaerte really click based on their performances over the past couple of seasons.

 Macedo at age 22 still has plenty to learn and will have some growing pains on the road, but I believe is equipped to do that learning on the road with the Outlaws.
 Any question that he is ready to tackle the next level were answered last August when he stepped into driver’s seat at Jason Johnson Racing following Jason Johnson’s passing with a maturity and poise that many of his elders would not have shown in the same situation.